Spanish: Statement of Intent

 Furthermore, a speaker from the University of Central Lancashire visits our school to speak to our Year 9 students and to demonstrate how languages can be used in the real world.
 At option time we address languages at University and beyond in the workplace.

-Urdu and Polish languages are also available as optional subjects, at GCSE level where appropriate.
+Urdu and Polish languages are also facilitated to native speakers at GCSE level.

-If students choose to study Spanish at A-level, they are given the opportunity to learn another language whilst at College.
+Students can choose to study Spanish at A-level and if they do so, are also given the opportunity to learn another language at College.
 Spanish can be continued at Degree level and many students combine the language with another discipline e.g. Spanish and Law, Spanish and Business Studies.
-The third year of the degree is spent in the country of the language studied (or 6 months in each country if two languages are studied).
+The third year of the degree is spent in the country of the language studied, or 6 months in each country if two languages are studied.

 It was once quoted that if you speak one language, you are as useful as one person to an employer.
 If you speak two languages, you are as useful as two people.
 Languages can be used in many different ways for a variety of career Pathways.
 From the more obvious careers like teaching, translating, interpreting and GCHQ to the less obvious like computer programming, pharmaceutical work, the Civil Service and banking.
 With almost every major company having an International dimension and offices worldwide e.g. BAE, KPMG, employers always want to recruit speakers of other languages to help them to grow new and maintain current relationships.